 12th June 1946: Annual general meeting approving the accounts for the years 1940 to 1945.
 The Board of Directors only had news from Malaysia, but no information from Indonesia yet.

 In 1957, Dutch plantations were nationalised (111 plantations out of a total of 217 foreign plantations).
-Our plantations were luckily protected by the Belgian flag.
-However, between April 1964 and May 1968, our plantations were run by the Government.
+SIPEF's plantations were luckily protected by the Belgian flag.
+However, between April 1964 and May 1968, the plantations were run by the Government.

 In the meantime, a few new interests were undertaken into rubber, palm oil and coffee plantations in the Congo, where unrests also appeared before and after Independence.
 The late 50s and 60s were the starting years of diversification, both in terms of countries and products.